Make-School-Courses/FEW-1.1-Web-Foundations/09 - JavaScript and the DOM/README.md

 ## Learning Objectives/Competencies

-1. Use JavaScript to effect the DOM what's involved with that?
+1. Use JavaScript to modify the DOM
-  - Idea: Adding and removing class names
-1. We need to know more CSS
+1. Use CSS absolute position
-  - position: absolute and relative
 1. Use BEM to create class names with structure

-## Initial Exercise

-- Make a dialog box

 ## Overview TT I

+- CSS Interlude
+  - What is absolute position?
+  - What is relative position?
+  - Use Absolute and relative position together
 - Use BEM to create some class names
-  -
+  - Why use BEM?
+Who uses BEM?

+## Overview TT II

-- Use position absolute and relative to create a dialog box
+- Make a dialog box
-- Position

-## In Class Activity I

--

-## Overview/TT II
+## Overview TT III

+- Manipulating the DOM with JavaScript
   - Use JavaScript to add and remove class names
+    - What's this good for?

 ## In Class Activity II